wsaults/Knowledge-Database/Talks/Micro-Talks/iOS: Path to Prod.md

   - `fastlane match development --readonly`
   - `fastlane match appstore --readonly`
   - `fastlane snapshot init` and Add the `./fastlane/SnapshotHelper.swift` to your UI Test target
-  - add the following:
+  - add the following to your UI test:
   ```
   let app = XCUIApplication()
   setupSnapshot(app)
   app.launch()
   ```
+  - use: `snapshot("0Launch")` to wherever you want to trigger screenshots
   - `code .
-Fastfile`
-  - add the following:
+Fastfile` and add the following:
   ```
   // WIP

   lane :release do
     capture_screenshots
     build_app
     upload_to_app_store       # Upload the screenshots and the binary to iTunes
     slack                     # Let your team-mates know the new version is live
+  end

+  lane :unit do
+    run_tests(scheme: "testDemoAppTests")
+  end

+  lane :ui do
+    run_tests(scheme: "testDemoAppUITests")
   end

   desc "Deploy a new version to the App Store"
   lane :release do